 Role-Based Practice is the concept that nurses are professionally obligated to be aware of best practices in their role as a health care provider and to deliver patient care accordingly.
 Role-Based Practice acknowledges the crucial role that nurses have within the healthcare team and provides a framework to facilitate understanding of that role and how it impacts the delivery of evidence-based care.

-In early 2010, Stanford Hospital & Clinics (SHC) was honored to work with Dr. Maria O'Rourke, the distinguished nursing expert who helped to develop the Model of Professional Practice.
+In early 2010, Stanford Health Care (SHC) was honored to work with Dr. Maria O'Rourke, the distinguished nursing expert who helped to develop the Model of Professional Practice.
 This model is widely acknowledged by nursing professionals as the model on which nurses should base their practice.

 Dr. O'Rourke's life work has been to improve patient care through the alignment of care standards with the standardization of nursing practice.
 Research indicates that organizations delivering high levels of care were found to have professionals who had minimized variation in their practices and operated under a synergistic understanding of their roles and work expectations.

 Dr. O'Rourke worked with SHC nurses to develop a Role-Based Practice Program specific to SHC's needs.
 The Professional Role-Based Practice Program is a multi-week program that is designed for nurses committed to re-examining their own practice behaviors against best practice standards for the professional nurse.
 It involves reading and studying the essential documents that describe the standards for a nursing professional: the ANA Standards of Practice, Code of Ethics, and the California Nurse Practice Act, among other resources.
 Nurses then work with an interactive tool designed to promote greater understanding of the nurse's individual practice and to align that with best practice goals.